alexfalkowski/go-service-template/README.md

-# go-service-template
+# GO Service Template

-A template for go services
+A template for go services.